-Emphatic Stress: How can I Answer Emphatic stress questions In JAMB, WAEC, NECO, NABTEB or other Exams, What are emphatic stress questions?, what is the meaning of emphatic stress?, how do you identify the stress word in Emphatics stress questions?, What are some examples of emphatics stress questions to practice with?.
+Emphatic Stress: How can I Answer Emphatic stress questions In JAMB, WAEC, NECO, NABTEB, what is the meaning of emphatic stress?, how do you identify the stress word in Emphatics stress questions?, What are some examples of emphatics stress questions to practice with?.

 Hey SAVANT!, welcome to today’s episode of my “Tutortainment Series” In this lecture Series you will be learning everything there is to know on emphatic stress, how to identify the stress word with ease and get your answer in less than 60 seconds… Pretty cool right?
 STAY TUNED!